Author: Simona Ranieri

 The Digital Signal Processing teaching modules offer students the opportunity to become designers, providing a solid theoretical basis, multiple design techniques, and Matlab script development skills.

 DSP is offered to Mechatronics students with the option of 6 credits and 9 credits format.
-Students who select the 6-credit option, might be interested to add a +3 credits of formative activities, with focus on pre-assigned additional topics of the DSP realm.
+Students who select the 6-credit option might be interested in adding a +3 credits of formative activities, with focus on pre-assigned additional topics of the DSP realm.

 Thermodynamics and Heat Transfer (block A)